 Dr. Hallman’s education, advanced training, and professional experience provide the foundation for the most comprehensive treatment available and a successful result.
 Dr. Hallman was the founder of the residency program at Children’s National Medical Center in Washington, DC, and currently serves as a specialist on the Craniofacial Team.
 Her broad education, including a Ph.D. in Anatomy, gives her a unique blend of in-depth knowledge of the musculoskeletal system and skilled dentistry.

 What Is Orthognathic Surgery?

 Orthognathic surgery is a specialized series of procedures for correcting abnormalities in the jaw and lower face.
 There is a range of reasons for needing corrective jaw surgery, including:

 - Genetic deformities

-Orthognathic or corrective jaw surgery may also be recommended to address soft tissue and airway problems that are considered the underlying cause of sleep apnea.
+Orthognathic or corrective jaw surgery may also be recommended to address soft tissue and airway problems that are considered the underlying cause of obstructive sleep apnea.
 This type of surgery can be performed on both children and adults and will solve problems that orthodontics alone cannot fully resolve.

 Corrective jaw surgery is often a part of your comprehensive orthodontic treatment plan when addressing complex problems.
 In some cases, it can prevent a young patient from needing braces or complex dental treatment later in life by intercepting developmental concerns early.